-In addition, capitalizing on changes in the Philippine regulatory structure, SMC Global Power, through SMELC, holds an RES license from the ERC allowing it to enter into offtake agreements with Contestable Customers.
+In addition, capitalizing on changes in the Philippine regulatory structure, SMC Global Power, through SMELC and SCPC, holds a RES license from the ERC allowing it to enter into offtake agreements with Contestable Customers.
 SMC Global Power, through SMEC and its subsidiaries, also maintains its coal concession assets which may serve as a back-up fuel source for its greenfield coal plants.

 Stable and predictable cash flows underpinned by long-term offtake agreements.
 SMC Global Power, through its subsidiaries, sells power either through offtake agreements directly to customers, including Meralco and other distribution utilities, electric cooperatives and industrial customers, or through the WESM.
-Revenue from bilateral contracts with offtakers contributed 85%, 89% and 92% of total revenue for the years ended December 31, 2013, 2014 and 2015, respectively.
+Revenue from bilateral contracts with offtakers contributed 89%, 92% and 95% of total revenue for the years ended December 31, 2014, 2015 and 2016, respectively, and 95% of the total revenue for the six months ended June 30, 2016 and 2017.
 The majority of the combined capacity of SMC Global Power, through its subsidiaries, has bilateral contracts that cover the term of the IPPA Agreements.

 These offtake agreements provide SMC Global Power, through its subsidiaries, with stable and predictable cash flow, by enabling it to manage both market and price risks.
 Despite the general volatility in market prices for electric power due to supply and demand imbalances, SMC Global Power has been able to manage such risks through the contracted sale prices with offtakers which also provide a long-term stable source of demand.
 The tariffs under these agreements take into account adjustments for fuel, foreign exchange, and inflation, thereby allowing SMC Global Power to pass through these costs to its offtakers.
-In addition, SMC Global Power's diversified portfolio of baseload and peaking power plants helps mitigate market risks through long-term, inter-company, replacement power contracts.
+In addition, SMC Global Power's diversified portfolio of baseload and peaking power plants helps mitigate market risks through long-term, intercompany, replacement power contracts.

 Flexible and diversified power portfolio.
 SMC Global Power manages the capacity of a balanced portfolio of some of the newest and largest power plants in the Philippines, which benefit from diversified fuel sources.
-The IPPA Power Plants have an average age of 14 years.
-In terms of installed capacity in the Philippines, the Sual Power Plant is the largest coal-fired power plant, the San Roque Power Plant is one of the largest and newest hydro-electric power plants, and the Ilijan Power Plant is the largest natural gas-fired power plant.
+The IPPA Power Plants have an average age of 15 years.
+In terms of installed capacity in the Philippines, the Sual Power Plant is the largest coal-fired power plant, the San Roque Power Plant is one of the largest and newest hydroelectric power plants, and the Ilijan Power Plant is the largest natural gas-fired power plant.

-The existing power portfolio of SMC Global Power consists of (i) IPPAs, covering coal-fired (Sual Power Plant through SMEC), which represents 34% of the capacity of SMC Global Power, hydro-powered (San Roque Power Plant through SPDC), which represents 12% of the capacity of SMC Global Power, and natural gas-fired (Ilijan Power Plant through SPI), which represents 41% of the capacity of SMC Global Power, (ii) the Limay Cogeneration Plant through SPI, which represents 5% of the capacity of SMC Global Power, and (iii) the AHEPP through AHC which represents 8% of the capacity of SMC Global Power, as of December 31, 2015.
+The existing power portfolio of SMC Global Power consists of (i) IPPAs, covering coal-fired (Sual Power Plant through SMEC), which represents 33% of the capacity of SMC Global Power, hydropowered (San Roque Power Plant through SPDC), which represents 11% of the capacity of SMC Global Power, and natural gas-fired (Ilijan Power Plant through SPPC), which represents 39% of the capacity of SMC Global Power, (ii) the AHEPP, through AHC, which represents 7% of the capacity of SMC Global Power, and (iii) Company-owned power plants, particularly the Limay Greenfield Power Plant of SCPC, which represents 5% of the capacity of SMC Global Power, and Davao Greenfield Power Plant, which represents another 5% of the capacity of SMC Global Power as of June 30, 2017.
 Power generated by the Sual and Ilijan Power Plants is primarily used as baseload supply, and sold to customers pursuant to offtake agreements.
 Power generated by the San Roque Power Plant and the AHEPP is used as peaking supply, and sold through the WESM or as replacement power to affiliates.
-Power generated by the Limay Cogeneration Plant is 100% sold to Petron Corporation.